geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

 - privateEndpoints_crea_pg_name (please put this the same of servers_crea_pg_name)
 - storageAccounts_creastorage01_name
 - registries_crearegistry_name
-- networkProfiles_aci_network_profile_privnet01_default_externalid (please updated it to your subscription and resource group)
+- networkProfiles_aci_network_profile_privnet01_default_externalid (please update it to your subscription and resource group)

-## Configure environment on Azure ckan vm
+## Configure environment on Azure CKAN VM

 - on the installation machine run:
 ```bash
 ./azure_config_env.sh
 ```
-- copy resulting C195-azure-workspace/azure/resourcegroup_deployment/ckan-compose/.env on the very same directory on the ckan-vm
+- copy resulting `C195-azure-workspace/azure/resourcegroup_deployment/ckan-compose/.env` on the very same directory on the ckan-vm

 ## Deploy solr azure container, start ckan container on vm.

-deploy a container on private network for solr mounting a smb share for persistent solr data and start ckan docker container.
+Deploy a container on private network for Solr mounting a SMB share for persistent solr data and start CKAN docker container.

 ```bash
 ./azure_solr_config.sh
 ```

-## Restart ckan on failures
+## Restart CKAN on failures

-To ensure ckan is alyways respondig, in the ckan vm should be created such a script named `check_ckan_alive.sh`:
+To ensure CKAN is alyways respondig, in the CKAN vm should be created such a script named `check_ckan_alive.sh`:

 ```bash
 #!/bin/bash